icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/Interface and Abstract Class.md

 Interface | Abstract Class
 ------------|--------------
-cannot be instantiated, hence no constructor | can be instantiated and can have constructors can only have public static final variables | can have member variables **implements** keyword | **extends** keyword can implement multiple interfaces | can only extend from a single abstract class
+no constructor | can have constructors can only have public static final variables | can have member variables **implements** keyword | **extends** keyword can implement multiple interfaces | can only extend from a single abstract class